stock2shop/website/content/features/flatfile.md

 <!-- product_field_map -->
 ### Sync specific Product data
-We can update Product data as needed from a Spreadsheet file.
-You can tell us which columns are relevant to sync to Stock2Shop.
-This is useful for when you have columns in place to be used for internal processes.
+We can update Product data as needed from a Spreadsheet or XML file.
+You can tell us which columns/fields are relevant to sync to Stock2Shop, this is useful for when you have columns in place to be used for internal processes.
 We can map the specific data required.

 <!-- transfer_protocol -->
 ### Supported Protocols